From OSS to Open Source AI: an Exploratory Study of Collaborative Development Paradigm Divergence: Conclusion

 \section{Conclusion}

 This study presents a comprehensive investigation of the collaboration instensity, openness, and user innovation of OSS and OSM development paradigms.
 Employing a large-scale quantitative analysis of GitHub and HF Hub repositories, we found that compared to OSS development paradigm, the OSM development paradigm exhibits significantly lower collaboration intensity; lower collaboration openness regarding direct contribution while persisting relatively open knowledge exchange; and a divergence toward adaptive utilization user-innovation rather than collaborative improvement.
 Subsequent semi-structured interviews with domain experts revealed underlying socio-technical factors behind these distinctions, including architectural barriers, resource constraints, infrastructural misalignment and corporate strategic factors.
-Our findings reveal a development paradigm divergence between OSS and OSM regarding collaboration, and explore the underlying socio-technical factors, shedding light on pathways to enhance collaboration in OSM.
+By elucidating the divergence in distributed collaboration in the AI era, this study provides a foundation for developing targeted interventions.
 We suggest future work to more comprehensively understand the collaborative practice across broader AI development context, and to explore infrastructure designs that can mitigate identified barriers for better collaboration in OSM development.

 \begin{acks} This work is supported by the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM101) and the National Natural Science Foundation of China (No. 62332001).
 We thank the interview participants for their valuable time and insights, as well as the anonymous reviewers for their constructive feedback that helped improve this manuscript. \end{acks}